kgrid/specs/docs/activation.md

 ##Notes
-How should the runtime (native, or w/ runtime adapter interface) be given the full _service_ path?
+If a KO is changed, the activator will have to be restarted to see the changes take effect.